pnnl/interflow/docs/user_guide/fundamental_concepts.md

 ## Basic Methodology

-At its most basic level **flow** collects input values connecting two sectors in specified units (e.g., water delivered to the agriculture sector), calculates additional sector flows in alternative units based on intensity factors (e.g., energy demand based on water delivered to the agriculture sector), and builds connections to and from additional sectors to carry those values (e.g., electricity sector connected to agriculture sector to deliver the energy)
+At its most basic level **interflow** collects input values connecting two sectors in specified units (e.g., water delivered to the agriculture sector), calculates additional sector flows in alternative units based on intensity factors (e.g., energy demand based on water delivered to the agriculture sector), and builds connections to and from additional sectors to carry those values (e.g., electricity sector connected to agriculture sector to deliver the energy)

-**flow** goes through the following steps in completing calculations:
+**interflow** goes through the following steps in completing calculations:

 1. Collects a Unit 1 "flow" value connecting Node A to Node B
 2. Calculates a Unit 2 value associated with Node B based on a provided Unit 2 per Unit 1 intensity factor for Node B.